CISecurity/ArtifactExpressions/ciscoIOS/cisco_ios.line.md

 # cisco_ios.line

 ## Description
-The cisco_ios.line is used to TBD
+The cisco_ios.line is used to check the properties of specific output lines from a SHOW command, such as SHOW RUNNING-CONFIG.
+It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
+The required object element references a line_object and the optional state element specifies the data to check.

 ## Intent
 TBD